-Aesthetic Dental Zone is in Dulwich in the London borough of Southwark and provides private dental care and treatment for adults and children.
+Smile Dental Practice is in Biggin Hill, Bromley and provides NHS and private dental care and treatment for adults and children.

 There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available for free on the roads surrounding the practice.
+Car parking spaces, including dedicated parking for disabled people, are available near the practice.

-The dental team includes the principal dentist, a dental hygienist, two trainee dental nurses and a receptionist.
-The practice has two treatment rooms.
+The dental team includes four dentists, two dental nurses, two trainee dental nurses and a practice manager.
+The practice has four treatment rooms.

-During the inspection we spoke with the principal dentist, one of the trainee dental nurses and the receptionist.
+During the inspection we spoke with two dentists, a dental nurse, two receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.